getsentry/sentry-docs/src/collections/_documentation/accounts/pricing.md

 #### Rate limits

-Large and Enterprise plans have the option to configure rate limits for each project that let you specify the number of events and time interval for rate limiting.
+Business and Enterprise plans have the option to configure rate limits for each project that let you specify the number of events and time interval for rate limiting.

 ## Managing your event volume